CISA Administrative Subpoena

 CISA will issue administrative subpoenas from CISA.ADMIN.SUBPOENA@CISA.DHS.GOV.
-If you received an administrative subpoena from CISA, you can reach out to us using the contact information below.
+If you received an administrative subpoena from CISA, you can reach us using the contact information below.

 If you would like to validate that an administrative subpoena you received is from an authorized representative of CISA, please visit our Subpoena Signature Resources page.